How To Move to a New MacBook Pro

 USB-C, which works with USB 3.1 and later generations, introduced more contact points and wire pairs to the mix, but perhaps most importantly you could insert it in both orientations.
 USB Type-C connections could provide up to 100 watts of power, enabling it to recharge hardware like a MacBook, while also using the cable for data transfers.

-article on AppleInsider is a great review of the situation today.
+This article on AppleInsider is a great review of the situation today.

-three Thunderbolt 4 ports instead of the four Thunderbolt 3 ports.
+So with my new 2021 MacBook Pro M1 Pro I now have only three Thunderbolt 4 ports instead of the four Thunderbolt 3 ports.
 What's the difference?
 Firstly Apple actually calls the new port a Thunderbolt 4/USB4, but it's comforting to know that its backward compatible to the older Thunderbolt 3 (they all share USB-C, which is just a physical connector standard and not a communication protocol).
 The Thunderbolt 4/USB 4 ports support charging, up to 100Gb/s (USB 3.1 Gen 2), up to 400Gb/s (Thunderbolt 3), and are DisplayPorts.
 I've read that Thunderbolt 4 laptops have to be able to support two 4K displays or one 8K display.
 This just means that I can use two of the Thunderbolt 4 ports to support two different monitors (overkill for my needs).
 There appears to be a number of more "techie" type advantages to Thunderbolt 4, but frankly I did not see the difference (I discuss connected my monitor later on this webpage).
 A good point made in one of the reviews was that Thunderbolt 4 supports a hub that can have more than two Thunderbolt ports (I'm told I could always daisy-chain Thunderbolt devices, but now I can hub four Thunderbolt compatible devices).
 There is a discussion about Thunderbolt 4 and USB4 pros and cons, but I'm not that interested in it.
 I will try to focus on Thunderbolt 4 certified devices (when they appear in the market), and worry about things later if that causes me problems.

 Despite not really noticing the four Thunderbolt 3 ports on my old MacBook Pro, I found myself connecting to power, a monitor, a backup drive, and more recently a charger for an Apple Watch.
 So it was interesting to see how I would manage with the new set of ports on my new MacBook Pro M1 Pro.